Dwurian/scm_llm/README.md

 In this project, we aim to create a domain-specific language model for supply chain management.
 We will use Retrieval-Augmented Generation to enable multi-task and multi-hop reasoning,

 ## Retrieval-Augmented Generation
 Retrieval-Augmented Generation (RAG) augments the text generation of language models by retrieving the most relevant piece of information from a database as context.
-This is done without changing the underlying model, i.e., fine-tuning.
-There are three main advantage to RAG:
+This is done without changing the underlying text generation model, i.e., fine-tuning.
+There are three main advantages to RAG:

-1. **Update Cost**: Fine-tuning is a computationally heavy task.
+1. **Information Update Cost**: Fine-tuning is a computationally heavy task.
 It would be very time- and money-consuming to incorporate every piece of new information via fine-tuning.
 In contrast, RAG allows new information to be easily updated into the database while preserving the original model.
 2. **Privacy**: RAG allow users to store and retrieve their own private knowledge base (e.g., internal documents, manuals, or reports) without sending the full content to external models.
 Therefore, users can keep sensitive data local and reduce their exposure.
 3. **Traceability**: An RAG with proper pipelining can produce identifiers of the retrieved context.
 As a result, the user can audit the exact retrieved information that was fed into the language model to produce an answer.